NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 </details>

 Now, let's go back to the example in Figure 5.
-In this example, all the conditions of Theorem 6 is satisfied, so strong correctness is unachievable.
+In this example, all the conditions of Theorem 6 are satisfied for the outer dimension, so strong correctness is unachievable.
 What if some condition is violated?

 If the element stride divided the box size, then the striding split would not create any hole at all.